 Occupational Health Requirements

 Medical counseling is required before starting work with any SARS-CoV-2 samples or tissues, including fixed or inactivated samples or tissues.
-Researchers in the BSL-3 program working with SARS-CoV-2 are required to adhere to the requirements in the medical management plan and complete their specific daily symptom attestation.
+Researchers in the BSL-3 program working with SARS-CoV-2 are required to adhere to the requirements in the medical management plan.

 The Principal Investigator or supervisor is required to review any occupational health recommendations or medical management plans with staff and must ensure that their staff contact the Employee Health Center for medical counseling prior to work.
 Occupational health information and medical management plans will be provided upon research approval.